dij0s/PETAL/thesis/bachelor_thesis.typ

 The sole difference between enumerating the data, as collected in the geocontext retriever and proper energy planning lies in the measures that are taken in response to identified issues.
 Those measures are conditioned by guidelines, broken down into multiple sources.

-The primary document called _Vision 2060 et objectifs 2035_ has been adopted in 2019 and sets intermediate targets for 2035 that take into account the energetical landscape of Valais/Wallis, current knowledge, as well as federal energy and climate policies with the ultimate goal of achieving a 100% renewable and indigenous energy supply in 2060.
+The primary document called _Vision 2060 et objectifs 2035_#ref(<StrategieEnergetiqueEnergie>) has been adopted in 2019 and sets intermediate targets for 2035 that take into account the energetical landscape of Valais/Wallis, current knowledge, as well as federal energy and climate policies with the ultimate goal of achieving a 100% renewable and indigenous energy supply in 2060.

-Moreover, the _Plan directeur 2019_ adopted by the federal council on the 1st of May 2019, states the strategy for the canton's territorial development in the form of 49 information sheets, distributed across the five activity sectors: (1) _Agriculture, forest, landscape and nature_, (2) _Tourism and leisure_, (3) _Urbanization_, (4) _Mobility and transport infrastructure_ and (5) _Supply and other infrastructure_.
+Moreover, the _Plan directeur 2019_#ref(<PlanDirecteurCantonala>) adopted by the federal council on the 1st of May 2019, states the strategy for the canton's territorial development in the form of 49 information sheets, distributed across the five activity sectors: (1) _Agriculture, forest, landscape and nature_, (2) _Tourism and leisure_, (3) _Urbanization_, (4) _Mobility and transport infrastructure_ and (5) _Supply and other infrastructure_.

 Finally, the legal framework is defined by two key legislative documents.
-Notably, the _RS 705.1 - Loi sur les constructions (LC)_ establishes the regulations for construction activities, while the _RS 730.1 - Loi sur l'énergie (LcEne)_ defines the objectives and requirements for sustainable energy supply.
+Notably, the _RS 705.1 - Loi sur les constructions (LC)_#ref(<RS7051Loia>) establishes the regulations for construction activities, while the _RS 730.1 - Loi sur l'énergie (LcEne)_#ref(<RS7301Loia>) defines the objectives and requirements for sustainable energy supply.
-#highlight("TODO: citer autrement rs -> bib?")
-#highlight("TODO: citer autrement vision et plan directeur -> bib?")
+#highlight("J'AI PAS CITE UNE FOIS LE MOT RAG")

 These documents are specifically designed and structured to convey information to the public and come in a single #acr("PDF") and are available in both french and german.
 They are organized into sections, subsections or paragraphs which reference figures, tables, plots, past paragraphs and so on.